 - HE 2.4 Facilitate Affordable Housing Development.
 The City will use its regulatory, financial, and administrative resources to assist in developing affordable and special needs housing units.
 Specific actions to be taken include the following: - a.
 Density Bonus.
 Continue to monitor changes to State law and update Title 17 of the Goleta Municipal Code as necessary to ensure conformance with Density Bonus law. - b.
 Increase Housing Potential in New Developments.
 Engage with potential and new project applicants regarding housing, and in particular affordable housing, potential on their site.
 Information provided will include, but not be limited to, the residential density allowance for the site, incentives for housing development including density bonus allowances, potential funding sources, and affordable housing providers that may be able to collaborate on development.
 Engagement will occur during all public counter inquiries, formal Planner Consultations, and as advisory comments during the completeness review process.
 In addition, the City will contact affordable housing developers annually to identify development opportunities. - c.
 Long-Term Affordability Covenants.
-The City will continue to apply resale controls and income restrictions consistent with current law to ensure that affordable housing provided through incentives or as a condition of development approval remains affordable to the income group for which it is intended.
+The City will continue to apply resale controls and income restrictions consistent with current law to ensure that affordable housing provided through incentives or as a condition of development approval remains affordable to the income group for which it is intended. - d.

-- d.
 Financial Equivalent Options.
 Consider financial-equivalent options for affordable housing and special needs housing, including land acquisition and land banking by February 2025. - e.
-Lot Consolidation.
-The City will facilitate affordable multiple-unit housing development on small parcels by encouraging the consolidation of adjacent parcels.
+Lot Consolidation and Subdivision.
+The City will facilitate affordable multipleunit housing development on small parcels by encouraging the consolidation of adjacent parcels and on large parcels by encouraging parcel subdivision.
 Parcel maps or lot line adjustments will be processed as part of development applications at no additional cost for developments that provide affordable dwelling units.
 Engagement will occur during all public counter inquiries, formal Planner Consultations, and as advisory comments during the completeness review process. - f.
 Reduced Impact Fees.
 The City will consider establishing an automatic reduction or waiver of development impact fees by December 2024 for development that includes affordable dwelling units, with priority for 100% affordable and special needs housing projects not already receiving a reduction or waiver. - g.
 Affordable Housing Design.
-The City will research affordable design principles, including in collaboration with other agencies and stakeholders, to determine potential viability in the City and pursue regulatory amendments, as warranted, by February 2025. - h.
+The City will research affordable design principles, including in collaboration with other agencies and stakeholders, to determine potential viability in the City and pursue regulatory amendments, as warranted, by February 2025.

+- h.
 Priority Processing.
-The City will prioritize procedures that speed up the processing of applications for 100% affordable housing projects.
-The City shall give such projects priority in allocating work assignments, scheduling, and hearings.

-Annually (a); Throughout the planning period (ab-e, h); February 2025 (d); Revision to the Beneficial Projects Resolution (City Council Resolution No. 19-43) in 2023 by December 2024 (f); Research and possible amendments to Title 17 in by February 2025 (g); Throughout the planning period (h)
+The City will prioritize procedures that speed up the processing of applications for 100% affordable housing projects with the exception of-site management and/or support units.
+The City shall give such projects priority in allocating work assignments, scheduling, and hearings. - Time period:Annually (a); Throughout the planning period (b-e, h); February 2025 (d); Revision to the Beneficial Projects Resolution (City Council Resolution No. 22-68) by December 2024 (f); Research and possible amendments to Title 17 by February 2025 (g); Throughout the planning period (h)